Kaiyan Shi

 Hello.

-I am a doctoral student in Computer Science at the Joint Center for Quantum Information and Computer Science (QuICS) at the University of Maryland, College Park, where I am advised by Prof. Gorjan Alagic.
+I obtained my Ph.D. in Computer Science from the University of Maryland, College Park, where I was part of the Joint Center for Quantum Information and Computer Science (QuICS) and advised by Prof. Gorjan Alagic.

-My research lies at the intersection of quantum computing and cryptography, with additional interests in differential privacy and quantum optimization.
+My research lies at the intersection of quantum computing and cryptography, with a particular focus on post-quantum cryptography.
+My thesis is titled Limitations of Quantum Methods for Breaking Cryptography and Optimization.
+I am also interested in differential privacy and quantum optimization.

-Prior to Maryland, I earned a Bachelor of Arts in the interdisciplinary major of Mathematics and Computer Science from Reed College.
-At Reed, I conducted research in differential privacy and statistics under the guidance of Prof. Adam Groce and Prof. Andrew Bray.
+Before coming to Maryland, I earned a Bachelor of Arts in Mathematics and Computer Science from Reed College.
+At Reed, I conducted research in differential privacy and statistics with Prof. Adam Groce and Prof. Andrew Bray.
 My undergraduate thesis, Area Law for Local Hamiltonians, was supervised by Prof. Jamie Pommersheim.